 Gear and provisions:

 River tracing-appropriate shoes and clothes (see remarks), waterproof backpack, life jackets for anyone who is not a strong swimmer, water (above) or a water filter or other treatment options (see below), a waterproof headlamp or flashlight, a lighter (always!).
 A basic rope may also be useful for groups with individuals whose swimming abilities are not well developed.
 Helmets optional.

 Yes, if you are an outdoorsy family, unless of high water conditions.
-My friend (a father of 4) has taken 3 month old babies to the entrance of Shuiyun Falls (not across) and as young as 3 years to the actual falls.
+One of The Map Room's Team (a father of 4) has taken 3 month old babies to the entrance of Shuiyun Falls (not across) and as young as 3 years to the actual falls.
 Be sure to take the path referenced in this post, though, it will be much easier.
 It goes through the jungle and shortens the trip by 5-10 minutes.

 Yes, though crossing from the last area to the waterfall itself may be slightly tricky.